 at Custom Made

-Blue topaz is some of the least expensive topaz on the market.
-The cut often adds as much value to the stone as the color.
-Of all of the blues, London blue topaz is sought after and the most expensive, retailing at between 10-30 US dollars per carat
+Blue topaz remains among the most affordable topaz varieties on the market.
+The cut often adds as much value to the stone as the color itself.
+Of all blue varieties, London blue topaz is most sought after and commands the highest prices, typically retailing between 10-30 US dollars per carat.

 The sky blue topaz contrasts nicely with the yellow gold lever back earrings.